-The Fund has at least 90% of its NAV (including 100% of the stocks equities invested in) consisting in sustainable investments with a social or environmental objective (#1 Sustainable).
+The Master Fund has at least 90% of its NAV (and 100% of the stocks invested in) consisting in sustainable investments with a social or environmental objective (#1 Sustainable).

-A maximum of 10% of the investments of the financial product will be derivative and cash or ESG monetary UCIs held for liquidity purposes, or non ESG-rated assets, the use of which is limited to very specific situations and short periods of time (#2 Not sustainable).
+A maximum of 10% of the investments of the financial product will be cash held for liquidity purposes and derivatives, the use of which is limited to very specific situations and short periods of time (#2 Not sustainable).

-■ Monitoring of sustainable investment objective
+■ Monitoring sustainable investment objective